TurboGears/tg2docs/docs/turbogears/validation.rst

 TurboGears applications will usually rely on three kind of validators:

-    * :class:`.Convert` which is builtin into TurboGears an can be used for simple conversions like integers, floats and so on...
+    * :class:`.Convert` and :class:`RequireValue` which is builtin into TurboGears
+      and can be used for simple conversions like integers, floats and so on...
     * :mod:`tw2.core.validation` which provide ToscaWidgets validators for **Forms**
     * :mod:`formencode.validators` validators which can be used **Standalone** or with a **Form**